osgirl/informa-top-bar/ReadMe.md

 Guidance of the design, layout and colours is available in the ['Brand Guideline' PDF document](http://indigo.informa.com/informa/Brand-Centre/Documents/).

-**Note**: the 'top-bar' files in the current repository are the latest files.
+**Note**: the 'top-bar' files in the current repository are the latest file.

 ##Features